Pre-Purchase Consultation

 You need more than comps before making an offer.

-Before you make an offer, consult a seasoned design professional to assist you in understanding whether the property you found is the right fit for you - and what it would take to transform it into the home you are dreaming of.
+Consult a seasoned design professional to help you assess whether the property is truly the right fit—and what it would take to turn it into the home you’ve been dreaming of.
 You won’t regret it.

 10